Gray Hazel Eyes: A Rare Blend of Mystery and Warmth

 Extreme Rarity

-Gray hazel eyes are a scarce color variant, even rarer than standard hazel.
-Their rarity distinguishes their possessor from the crowd.
+Gray hazel eyes are a scarce color variant, even rarer than many various distinct types of hazel eyes.
+This exceptional rarity sets them apart, making the gaze truly stand out from the crowd.

 The Scientific Cause of Gray Hazel Eyes